ska-sa/katsdpsigproc/doc/user/autotune.rst

 To solve these issues, the table name also includes a version number.
-It defaults to zero, but can be overridden by define a class constant ``autotune_version``.
+It defaults to zero, but can be overridden by define a class constant :const:`!autotune_version`.
 Old results will *not* be removed from the database, and might even still be used if the user downgrades back to the previous version.

 .. _autotune-testing: